From the most traditional to the trendier, cooler and more festive neighborhoods, Paris has everything on offer to make your stay a fantastic one.

 We refer to the 14 arrondissements situated north of the Seine as «THE LEFT BANK» and the 6 arrrondissements south of the river as «THE RIGHT BANK».

-Why not stay in Paris for a short term or long term stay in an apartment on the «RIGHT BANK»?
+Why not rent an apartment in Paris on the «RIGHT BANK»?

 The 1st arrondissement « du Louvre »

-With its 4 quarters (Place Vendôme, Saint Germain l’Auxerrois, les Halles, and Palais Royal), you are guaranteed an enjoyable stay!
+With its 4 quarters (Place Vendôme, Saint Germain l’Auxerrois, les Halles, and Palais Royal), you are guaranteed to enjoy living here!

 The 2nd arrondissement « de la Bourse »